orlandocaraballo/sei/outlines/15-intro-to-data-structures/15-intro-to-data-structures.md

 Queues model a relationship of related data wherein the user of the queue cares about the first or last piece of data added.

-## Linked List

-A linked list is used to represent a data relationship where the information is stored

-## Tree

 ## When to Use

 Knowing when to use which data structure is a skill that takes time to fully master but there are some general rules you can follow.